The Determinant Line Bundle for Fredholm Operators: Construction, Properties, and Classification: Linear algebra

 \subsection{Exact triples of Fredholm operators}

 We begin this subsection by extending the isomorphism of Lemma~\ref{ses_lmm} to exact triples of Fredholm operators.
-It is immediate from the explicit formula~\eref{cUDDdfn_e} for the new isomorphism that it satisfies the Naturality~II,III, Normalization~II, and Direct Sums properties in Section~\ref{summ_sec}.
-We verify that it also satisfies the Dual Exact Triples property with $\wt\cD_D$ given by~\eref{cDdfn_e} and the two algebraic Compositions properties.\\
+It is immediate from the explicit formula~\eref{cUDDdfn_e} for the new isomorphism that it satisfies the Naturality~II, Normalization~II,III, Direct Sums~I,II, and Complex Exact Triples properties in Subsection~\ref{detLBprop_subs}.
+We verify that it also satisfies the Dual Exact Triples property with $\wt\cD_D$ given by~\eref{cDdfn_e} and the Compositions~I,II properties.\\

 We will use the natural pairing of a one-dimensional vector space $L$ with its dual given~by

 If $V$ is a finite-dimensional vector space and $v\!\in\!\la(V)$, we denote by

 the degree of~$v$ as an element of the $\Z_2$-line $\la(V)$.